Medardo R. Farías

 Medardo R. Farías (2 June 1898 – 1 April 1960) was a Uruguayan Army general and pioneer of Uruguayan aviation.
 In 1950 he was one of the drafters of the project that sought to create an independent Air Force in Uruguay, following the example of many other countries in the world that had confirmed the strategic importance of an independent military aviation, based on the lessons learned during the course of World War II.
 After the realization of the project in 1953, he became the first General Inspector of the independent Fuerza Aérea Militar (Military Air Force), whose position today is equivalent to Commander-in-Chief of the Uruguayan Air Force.

 Early life

 Farías was born on 25 June 1898, in Florida, capital city of the homonymous department in Uruguay.
-When he was 17 years old, he joined the Uruguayan Army via the Military School of Uruguay, graduating as ensign of the Artillery Weapon in January 1919.
+When he was 17 years old, he joined the Uruguayan Army via the Uruguay Military School, graduating as ensign of the Artillery Weapon in January 1919.
 Given his interest in aviation, however, in 1921 he entered the Escuela Militar de Aviación (Military School of Aviation), becoming part of the second course of pilots that was given by the school in the country.
 He received his military wings in 1923.